Krzys2002/ProjectMicroStm32/README.md

-# ProjeckKSMSIM: Motor Control System with Telemetry
+# Projeck: Motor Control System with Telemetry

 This project is a complete motor control system consisting of an STM32-based firmware and a Qt-based PC application.
 It features a PID-based position controller, real-time telemetry, and dual-mode communication (UART and Ethernet).